-The St. Louis Cardinals usually know what they are going to get from players like their catcher Yadier Molina, their ace pitcher Adam Wainright, and outfielders Matt Holiday and Carlos Beltran.
+The St. Louis Cardinals usually know what they are going to get from players like their catcher Yadier Molina, their ace pitcher Adam Wainwright, and outfielders Matt Holiday and Carlos Beltran.

 Second base hasn’t been a position that the Cardinals have gotten much offense from in the recent past, but this year has been much different.
 Matt Carpenter is leading the Cardinals’ offense in batting average (.323), runs scored (119), walks (63) and is two doubles shy of Stan Musial‘s team record of 53.